mason369/mason369/AWESOME-STARS.md

 ## C

 - [zhaojh329/oui](https://github.com/zhaojh329/oui) - 🐛  A framework used to develop Web interface for OpenWrt.
-Use Lua-eco + Vue3 + Vite + Naive-ui.
+Use Lua-eco + Vue3 + Vite + Element Plus.

 ## C++